InkblotAdmirer/custom_feed/README.md

 dnscrypt-proxy-v2 notes:

+As of 2.0.45 the nomenclature "blacklist" is removed from the source.
+This package follows the convention and files named "blacklist" by default are now "blocklist" by default.
+If upgrading, take note of config file changes (in /etc/config and the toml file).

 As of 2.0.39 Go is used to compile from source.
 If not already installed, execute "./scripts/feeds install golang" from the OpenWRT source directory.

 Prior to version 2.0.39: The OpenWRT build system does not currently include the capability to cross-compile Go, so the precompiled ARM binary is downloaded and installed.